Code-Institute-Submissions/codeinstituteproject1/README.md

 ### Features Left to Implement
 * **Better Confirmation of Submission**: Both for the form and for the email address the confirmation of action given to the user in poor.
 Better confirmation should be provided.
 Changing the form into a thank you for your request, generating a request ID for further correspondance would be much better than just clearing the form.

-* **Custom Media Player**: The default HTML 5 audio player is not the most ellogent solution for playing audio, I would like to implement a better looking audio player - i know this could potentially be done through spotify, but unfortunately spotify is not yet available in Vietnam where i am based.
+* **Custom Media Player**: The default HTML5 audio player is not the most elegant solution for playing audio, I would like to implement a better looking audio player - i know this could potentially be done through spotify, but unfortunately an account is required for this, and I'm a Google Play Music user

 * **Video Player**: I would like to implement the video page so it works like the one in the wireframe, with one large video and thumbnails for the others.
 I would then use JS or similar to switch the active video.